Retail (comic strip): Val Costello (née Williams)

-Val Williams is a department supervisor in her mid-30s and good friend of Marla.
+Val Williams is an African-American department supervisor in her mid-30s and good friend of Marla.
 She is also a published creative writer and would eventually like to quit working at Grumbel's and write full-time.
 In Halloween 2008, a week of strips focused on a short story she had written.
 In October 2011, it is revealed that she has had limited success with her writing.
 She keeps her job a secret to her family, who pay for her living expenses so long as they believe she is an accomplished writer.
 In 2012, Val finally admitted to her father that her writing career was not as successful as she was letting on, and that she had only recently accepted a blogging position for a gardening magazine.
 In response, her father stopped paying her way, and Val moved to a small but well-maintained studio apartment.
 Soon after, she and Cooper moved in together and eventually eloped.

 In January 2020, Val announced that she intended to write a novel that year.
 Following the announcement of Grumbels' upcoming bankruptcy at the end of the strip, Val decided to take a break from wage employment to focus on her novel-writing goal, supported by her husband Cooper's increased salary.